 How to Design a Pole Barn to Use as a Horse Riding Arena

 An indoor riding arena is an excellent place to train and exercise horses.
 A pole barn’s design can be modified to be used as a riding arena.
-Here are some things to consider.

 Always have your riding arena designed by a qualified architect or engineer.
 Check to make sure the designer has factored snow loads into the calculations and plans.
 Make sure the builder is using the right size poles to support the weight of the roof.